bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 To identify and filter host reads (here, reads of mouse origin) we repeat the steps above using a database of mouse DNA sequences.
 For our purposes we use a [mouse genome database](ftp://ftp.ensembl.org/pub/current_fasta/mus_musculus/cds/Mus_musculus.GRCm38.cds.all.fa.gz) downloaded from Ensembl.

-The format of the MetaPro call is:
+The format of the MetaPro command is:

 &ensp;&ensp;&ensp;&ensp;read1='&lt;path to your vector filter final results mouse.fastq&gt;'
 &ensp;&ensp;&ensp;&ensp;python3 /pipeline/MetaPro.py -c $config -s $read1 -o $output --tutorial host

-Run the command as follows:
+Run the command:

 ```
 read1=/media/cbwdata/workspace/metapro_tutorial/mouse1_run/vector_read_filter/final_results/singletons.fastq